JoGorska/mileage-tracker/README.md

 - the number of road cleared has not been displaying on the messages list view - found error in spelling, which has resolved the issue
 - the view that was supposed to submit the `cleared` to the database was returning various different errors.
 I found missing `filter` method in the view
+- number of Thanks wasn't increasing after the button to thank was clicked.
+I found that closing tag for form was missing.

 ## Deployment